 - Write the resignation letter.
 Include the job title, final day of employment, and some details regarding the assistance being provided in the transition.
 Helping with the transition process will ensure that the resigning employee leaves the current job on “good terms.”
 Making the manager more willing to be a positive reference for future employment or write a recommendation letter.

 - Submit the letter to the manager and the human resources department.

 If an employment contract is held for the part-time position, it may be necessary to refer to the details in the agreement regarding the resignation process.
 This may be a longer period of time required to transition out of the current position (longer than a “2-week notice”).

-If unsure of how to handle the resignation process, it’s always best to refer to the employee handbook that was provided during training.
+If unsure of how to handle the resignation process, it’s always best to refer to the employee handbook provided during training.
 There’s a “right way” and “wrong way” to resign.
 A short notice of resignation puts the employer in a difficult position.
 It’s always advised to offer a long transition period if possible.

 On the final day of employment, the manager should offer to perform an exit interview.
 This provides the resigning employee with an opportunity to solicit feedback about the position.

 Below is a sample resignation letter for a part-time position.